openeuropa/documentation/docs/initiative/how-to-contribute.md

 ### Git commit messages

-* If the commit refers to an issue or a ticket, start the comment with the issue or ticket number, then add a colon and a space ("#1234: " or "OPENEUROPA-1234: ").
+* If the commit refers to an issue or a ticket, start the comment with the issue or ticket number, then add a colon and a space (e.g. "OPENEUROPA-1234: ").
 * Prefer the present tense ("Add feature" not "Added feature").
 * Prefer the imperative mood ("Move element to..." not "Moves element to...").
 * Limit the first line to 72 characters or less.
 * Do not end the first line with a period.

-Example of commit message: "#1234: Implement automatic feature generator".
+Example of commit message: "OPENEUROPA-1234: Implement automatic feature generator".

 ### Code styling